 OMA allows for visualization of local synteny.

 The synteny view provides an overview of the genomic context of a particular entry and its orthologs in other species.
 This enables to see conservation or divergence of syntenic regions across species.
-As synteny is computed with respect to a reference entry, please first search for a protein sequence of interest and click on the “Local Synteny” tab.
+As synteny is computed with respect to a reference entry, one can first search for a protein sequence of interest and click on the “Local Synteny” tab.
+Equally, one can directly access the Local Synteny Viewer from the home page -> Explore.

 Both OMA and OrthoDB report domain annotations for the proteins in the databases.